Elder Financial Abuse

 Financial elder abuse has been highlighted in the media lately, pointing towards the need to understand certain warning signs of this exploitation.
 In particular, the recent New York Appellate Court’s upholding of Anthony D. Marshall’s defraud conviction against his elderly mother, Brooke Astor, has focused public attention on the need to understand these important signs of elder financial abuse.

 A recent Consumer Report investigation into Elder financial abuse has highlighted certain warning signs to which loved ones of the elderly should become aware.
-Elderly people who have become socially isolated and attached to a single person are a major warning signs.
+Elderly people who have become socially isolated and attached to a single person are major warning signs.
 Loved ones should also be on the lookout for unpaid bills or unusual bank account activity.
 Financial abuse may also be suspected for large gifts given to caretakers and unusual purchases on the part of the elderly person.
 Changes in the personal grooming of the elderly loved one and sudden changes in documents, such as a will, may also be red flags pointing toward Elderly financial abuse.

 What Are These Senior And Elder Financial Annuity Lawsuits About